DataDAO-AI/browsertrix_dataset_scraper/README.md

 ```

 ## todo
-* on startup, if `--chunk` isn't specified, look for the `/url_chunks/` file with the largest index, and start from there (to allow for startup after crashes without manually changing the `--chunk` arg)
-  * if `/url_chunks/` is empty or doesn't exist, start at 0
 * On the scraping server, chaning the service to restart itself on a crash, and remove the `--chunk` arg from `startup.sh`
 * for each domain, try headless vs headful, and also with/without extensions, and find the cheapest setup that works
   * can any extensions be used in headless mode?
 Would be nice to ublock